 The processes include different preservation or cooking methods and non-alcoholic fermentation as in the case of breads and cheese.

-Some examples of foods which fall under this category are:
+Some examples of processed foods are:

 - Canned or bottled vegetables, fruits and legumes

 - Freshly made,unpacked breads

 As the term suggests, these are highly processed foods, typically with five or more ingredients.
 Many of these are usually ready-to-eat or need only minimal extra preparation.
 Ultra-processed foods are taken through multiple processing steps using multiple ingredients.
 In addition to the ingredients found in the processed foods such as sugar, oils, fats, salt, anti-oxidants, stabilisers, and preservatives, these foods may also include other substances such as emulsifiers, sweeteners, artificial colours, stabilisers and flavours.

 - Reconstituted/processed meat products (examples : Sausages, ham, bacon, hot dogs)

 - Powdered and packaged instant soups, noodles and desserts

 - Cookies, some crackers

 - Sweet or savoury packaged snacks such as crisps, sausage rolls, pies and pasties